ratheesh-pai/weblogic/webcenter-content/wcc-ma-vbcs/create-vbcs-app/create-vbcs-app.md

 Before the VBCS app is published, the app URL will be in the above format with a reference to the extension version which can be used for testing.

-After it is published, the URL will be in the following format (without the extension version).
+After it is published, the URL will be in the following format (without the 'vbdt%3ApreferExtensionVersion' parameter which is in the preview URL).

 ```text
 https://{FAHost}/fscmUI/redwood/WccManagedAttachmentUI